svenberra/NewtonUnityPlugin/README.md

 * dJointLibrary.dll
 * newton.dll

+Note though!
+NewtonPlugin requires the newton.dll, but the NewtonWrapper might be able to be statically linked(haven't tried yet).

 The plugin is compiled as a 64-bit library by default so remember to compile Newton as 64-bit as well.

 When Unity detects the plugin you will need to tell Unity if it's 64-bit or not.